What Is The Best Way To Sweeten Japanese Tea?

 When most people think of Japanese tea, they likely think of a green tea like matcha or sencha, though the scope of tea varieties in Japan are much wider than that.
 While Japanese tea is traditionally prepared and served unsweetened if you enjoy your tea on the sweet side, honey generally pairs well with most varieties.
-If you’re looking for additional guidance, we will show you which sweeteners pair best with a selection of teas available at the Bokksu Market.
+If you’re looking for additional guidance, we will show you which sweeteners pair best with a selection of teas available at the Bokksu Boutique.

 No Japanese tea list would be complete without matcha.
 Kyoei Seicha’s Ceremonial-Grade Matcha: Unryu comes from the Uji region, known for their production of top-tier matcha tea.
 For those unfamiliar with matcha, ceremonial-grade is the highest quality of matcha available and is made specifically for use in Chado, traditional Japanese tea ceremonies.

 For the best matcha experience, add two scoops (about 1.7 grams) to a bowl or large cup.
 Then add water boiled to 176°F and whisk together gently until small bubbles form at the surface.
 Before adding sweetener, we recommend trying the tea first to get a sense of its true flavor.
 If you would like to sweeten your tea, we recommend a light honey or a simple syrup that won’t mask the matcha’s flavor.

 Sencha is a steamed green tea with a fresh subtle earthiness.
 It makes a great everyday beverage that pairs well with savory and sweet food.
 If you’ve never tried sencha before or even if you have, try Uogashi Meicha’s Sencha Tea.
 It’s sold as a single tea bag, which makes it perfect for sampling.